Monitor changes to your file system

 For a list of all deprecated features, see the topic Deprecated features in the Release Notes.

-The Splunk Enterprise file system change monitor tracks changes in your file system.
+The Splunk platform file system change monitor tracks changes in your file system.
 The monitor watches a directory you specify and generates an event when that directory undergoes a change.
-It is completely configurable and can detect when any file on the system is edited, deleted, or added.
+It can detect when a file on the system is edited, deleted, or added.
 It detects changes on any file, including files that are not Splunk platform-specific files.

-For example, you can tell the file system change monitor to watch
+For example, you can configure the file system change monitor to watch the

-/etc/sysconfig/ and alert you any time the system configurations change.
+/etc/sysconfig/ directory and alert you any time the system configurations change.

 How the file system change monitor works

 The file system change monitor detects changes on the *nix file system by using the following attributes: